 There are likely complex cultural and economic reasons why immigrant businesses stay smaller.
 But, it’s important to know that recent immigrants can and do get loans.

 And you don’t have to be a US citizen to qualify for a loan.
-If you are a legal alien who is living in the United States and legally allowed to work, you can 100% get a loan!
+If you are a legal alien who is living in the United States and legally allowed to work, you can 100% qualify for a loan!

 Home equity loans can be a great alternative to conventional business loans.